algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 [^17]: GPRS: General packet radio service

 [^18]: Piezoelectric: The ability of certain materials to generate an electric charge in response to applied mechanical stress

+[^19]: PWM: Pulse Wave Modulation = a high frequency square wave, where the proportion of ON/OFF time in average can be set.